-A two-year evaluation of IIE’s Scholar Rescue Fund's Iraq Scholar Rescue Project.
+We are completing a two-year mixed-methods evaluation of the Scholar Rescue Fund's Iraq Scholar Rescue Project.
 The evaluation looked at the impacts of the Iraq Project on its grantees, on Iraq’s higher education and scientific research sectors, on the host countries’ academic communities, and, more broadly, on the field of emergency response for scholars.

 Learn more about the Iraq Scholar Rescue Project